"Minerals: A Collection of Abstract Oils"

 3-year professional degree program MLA I in the #1 ranked landscape architecture graduate program in the USA.

-•Honors: Harvard University Dean's Merit Scholarship for top-ranked incoming students at the GSD
+•Honors: A full Harvard University Dean's Merit Scholarship for top-ranked incoming students at the GSD

 University of Cambridge